DL 207

 To prevent Facebook from deceiving its users about privacy in the future, the FTC's new 20-year settlement order overhauls the way the company makes privacy decisions by boosting the transparency of decision making and holding Facebook accountable via overlapping channels of compliance.

-This fine is primarily a response to Facebook’s actions as part of the Cambridge Analytica “data breach.”
-The FTC also announced today separate law enforcement actions against data analytics company Cambridge Analytica.
-The settlement alleges that the company used false and deceptive tactics to harvest personal information from millions of Facebook users.
+This fine is primarily a response to Facebook's actions as part of the Cambridge Analytica "data breach."
+The FTC also announced today separate law enforcement actions against Cambridge Analytica.

 This fine will go directly into the U.S. Treasury's General Fund.
 The $5 billion is a fraction of Facebook's overall revenue, representing approximately 9% of the company's 2018 revenue.